Nytelife26/BetterDiscord/README.md

 # BetterDiscord
-A dumping ground for the things I make (mostly modify) for BetterDiscord
+A dumping ground for the things I make (mostly modify) for BetterDiscord.